Behordeun/Automating-AWS-Infrastructure-with-Terraform/README.md

 # Automating-AWS-Infrastructure-with-Terraform

-This project aims at introducing beginners to ***Cloud Infrastructure Automation: A case study of Amazon Web Service (AWS)***.
+This project introduces beginners to ***Cloud Infrastructure Automation: A case study of Amazon Web Service (AWS)***.

 **Prerequisites**

 1. Terraform installation:

 * This can be downloaded [here](https://www.terraform.io/downloads).
-Choose the right installation package for your operating system (OS).
+Choose the correct installation package for your operating system (OS).
 Choose **amd64** if you run an x64 processor-based computer.
-* For windows, create a folder named **terraform**, and copy (or cut) the downloaded terraform file into the created folder.
+* For windows, create a terraform folder and copy (or cut) the downloaded terraform file into the created folder.
 This can be achieved from the terminal by running:

   ```
   cd